 If the opposite of scarcity is enough, then practicing gratitude is how we acknowledge that there’s enough and that we’re enough.
 Practice gratitude!

 Sabbaticals are a time of rest, a time to change the regular patterns of one’s life.
-I’m in one now and I’m grateful for this change of pattern.
 But in this change of pattern there is a lot of holy tension because I don’t know how my life pattern will look when I’m done.
-This holy tension causes some anxiety nearly every day for me but I’m even grateful for that.
+This holy tension causes some anxiety nearly every day for me during a sabbatical but I’m even grateful for that.
 Something good is brewing for the “what’s next” of my life.
 I just need to sit through the holy tension until it is completely revealed to me.

 Tech Help – I tried to keep up in this new techy world but gave up after my first smartphone.
 I decided then that I’m just going to be one of those who lives with this tech stuff but never really becomes an adapter.
 So that puts me pretty dependent on everyone who helps me adjust, fix, and whatever so I can take advantage of technology.
 I’m grateful for the help that I will forever need.